Chinese numismatic charm: Palace cash coins

 Palace cash coins are sometimes included as a category of Chinese numismatic charms.
 These special coins, according to the Standard Catalog of World Coins by Krause Publications, were specifically produced to be presented as gifts during Chinese new year to the people who worked in the Chinese imperial palace such as imperial guards and eunuchs, who would hang these special coins below lamps.
 In his book Qing Cash, published by the Royal Numismatic Society in the year 2003, David Hartill noted that these palace cash coins were only produced during the establishment of a new reign era title.
 The first Chinese palace cash coins were produced in the year 1736 during the reign of the Qianlong Emperor and tend to be between 30 millimeters and 40 millimeters in diameter.
 These palace cash coins were produced until the end of the Qing dynasty.

 These coins contain the reign titles Qianlong, Jiaqing, Daoguang, Xianfeng, Tongzhi, Guangxu, or Xuantong with "Tongbao" (通寶), or rarely "Zhongbao" (重寶), in their obverse inscription and the reverse inscription "Tianxia Taiping" (天下太平).
 These special cash coins were wrapped inside of a piece of rectangular cloth and every time that an Emperor died (or "ascended to his ancestors") the coins were replaced with new reign titles.
-Some Tianxia Taiping cash coins were manufactured by the Ministry of Revenue while others were produced by private mints.
+Some Tianxia Taiping cash coins were manufactured by the Ministry of Revenue while private mints produced others.
 Palace issues tend to be larger than circulation cash coins with the same inscriptions.

 By shape and design

-Most Chinese numismatic charms imitated the round coins with a square hole which were in circulation when the charms first appeared.
+Most Chinese numismatic charms imitated round coins with a square hole that were in circulation when the charms first appeared.
 As the charms evolved separately from government-minted coinage, coins shaped like spades, locks, fish, peaches, and gourds emerged. though most retained the appearance of contemporary Chinese coinage.